Lemonjai/bier_ruby/README.md

 2. Add validation on devise
 3. Add the dashboard for the posting
 4. Add posting associations for the posting
+5. Add categories and creating associations for the posting + users
+6. Add colours, food and occassion to the category index page

 Notes: Sept 19, 2016
 =======================